Definable $(\omega, 2)$-theorem for families with VC-codensity less than $2$: Introduction

 Conjecture~\ref{conjecture:def_pq}, which can be seen as a definable non-uniform version of Theorem~\ref{thm:matousek_2}, is known to hold in certain cases.
 Simon~\cite{simon14} proved it in dp-minimal theories for formulas $\varphi(x,y)$ with $|x|\leq 2$, and in any theory for formulas that extend to an invariant type of dp-rank $1$.
 In~\cite{simon15}, he proved it in NIP theories of small or medium directionality.
 Simon and Starchenko~\cite[Theorem 5]{simon_star_14} proved a stronger version of the conjecture for a class of dp-minimal theories that includes those that are linearly ordered, unpackable VC-minimal, or have definable Skolem functions.
-Recently, Boxall and Kestner~\cite{boxall_kestner_18} proved Conjecture~\ref{conjecture:def_pq} in distal NIP theories, using the work on NIP forking and distality of Shelah, Chernikov and Simon.
+Recently, Boxall and Kestner~\cite{boxall_kestner_18} proved, using Theorem~\ref{thm:matousek_2} and the work on NIP forking of Chernikov and Kaplan~\cite{cher_kap_12}, Conjecture~\ref{conjecture:def_pq} in distal NIP theories.
+While this paper was under review, Itay Kaplan~\cite{kaplan22} presented a proof of a uniform version of Conjecture~\ref{conjecture:def_pq} for formulas in NIP theories.

 In this paper we prove a strengthening of both Conjecture~\ref{conjecture:def_pq} and (the non-uniform version of) Theorem~\ref{thm:matousek_2} in the case where $q=2$.
 In particular, we show that Conjecture~\ref{conjecture:def_pq} holds when $q=2$, and that we may furthermore weaken the $(p,2)$-property to the $(\omega,2)$-property in the statements of Conjecture~\ref{conjecture:def_pq} and the case $\mathcal{S}=\mathcal{F}$ of Theorem~\ref{thm:matousek_2}.